arthurarj/bachelor-thesis/README.md

 # bachelor_thesis

+This repository was created to make available the code used in my bachelor thesis.

-Bachelor Thesis on Robot Hand Tracking and Gripper State Determinaton
+"Bachelor Thesis on Robot Hand Tracking and Gripper State Determinaton"